-4.0 CONCEPTUAL SITE MODEL
+4.0 Conceptual Site Model

 The analytical results of soil and groundwater samples collected across the Site indicate that the only COPCs that remain at the Site are GRO and BTEX.
 Accordingly, GRO and BTEX are the constituents of concern (COCs) at the Site.
 The soil contamination that remains at the Site is confined in the Intermediate Water-Bearing Zone proximate to the remaining groundwater contamination at the Site.
-Groundwater analytical results indicate that the Intermediate Water-Bearing zone containing COCs at concentrations exceeding MTCA Method A cleanup levels.
+Groundwater analytical results indicate that the Intermediate Water-Bearing Zone is the only water-bearing zone containing COCs at concentrations exceeding MTCA Method A cleanup levels.
 Figures 2 and 3 depict the lateral and vertical extent of contamination that remains at the Site.